Teddy Yip (businessman)

-Theodore Yip (葉德利 (jip6 dak1 lei6, Yè Délì); 2 June 1907 – 11 July 2003), or Teddy Yip, was an Indonesian-Dutch businessman and a Formula One team owner of Theodore Racing in the 1970s.
+Theodore Yip Tek Lie (né Jap, 葉德利 (jip6 dak1 lei6, Yè Délì); 2 June 1907 – 11 July 2003) was an Indonesian-Dutch businessman and a Formula One team owner of Theodore Racing in the 1970s.
 He was a polyglot.

 Early life and business career

 Yip, an ethnic Indonesian Chinese of Hakka ancestry from Meixian, Guangdong, China was born as Jap Tek Lie in Medan, on the island of Sumatra, Indonesia in 1907.
 At that time Indonesia was the Dutch East Indies, a colony of the Netherlands.
 Teddy Yip studied in the Netherlands and took Dutch nationality.
 He moved to Hong Kong in the 1940s and began to build up his business empire which included travel agencies, hotels, casinos and trading companies.

 Yip spoke many languages including six Chinese variants (most notably Hakka, it being his native tongue, and Mandarin and Cantonese due to his residence in Hong Kong and Macau), Dutch (through his life experience during Dutch colonial rule and his Dutch citizenship), English, French, German, Malay (inasmuch as he was born and spent his childhood in Indonesia prior his move to the Netherlands for his studies), and Thai (which helped him expand his businesses into property and finance).

 In 1962 he and several partners formed the Sociedade de Turismo e Diversões de Macau (STDM) with a monopoly to run all casino operations and many other leisure activities in Macau, including lotteries, ferries and hotels.
 Teddy Yip established the Casino Lisboa along with Stanley Ho (the brother of his wife Susie Ho) and their two other partners (Yip Hon and Henry Fok).
 The STDM transformed Macau into a major tourist destination.
 Yip was the force behind the Macau Grand Prix, a prestigious annual motor racing event in the streets of Macau often won by drivers who would go on to great success in Formula One.